Interview with David Terceiro Nunes Pinheiro (Ministério Público do Estado do Pará (MPPA))

 Ambika Samarthya-Howard: Could you talk about your role as a legislator, and how it relates to the coalition of the Brazilian Association of Members of the Public Prosecutor’s office of the Environment (ABRAMPA), and some of the climate action work?

-David Terceiro Nunes Pinheiro: My name is David Terceiro Nunes Pinheiro, I’m General Administrator (GA) of the Public Prosecutor’s Office of the State of Pará (MPPA) in Altamira [municipality].
+David Terceiro Nunes Pinheiro: My name is David Terceiro Nunes Pinheiro, I’m a Public Prosecutor at the Public Prosecutor’s Office of the State of Pará (MPPA) in Altamira municipality.
 I work in the Public Ministry of the State of Pará.
 I’ve been a prosecutor since 2015.
-My main activation is under the environment here in Altamira, the third biggest city in the world [by area], the biggest city in Brazil, and definitely the biggest city in Pará.
+My main area of work focuses on environmental matters here in Altamira, the third largest municipality in the world by territorial area, the largest municipality in Brazil, and definitely the largest municipality in Pará.

 Altamira is the center of many environmental problems.
-We have an Environmental Protection Area (APA), a special area of preservation called Triunfo do Xingu, which is the most damaged special area of preservation of the state.
+We have an Environmental Protection Area (APA), a conservation unit called Triunfo do Xingu, which is the most degraded conservation unit in the state.

-Our situation is very delicate because our environment here has been damaged since forever.
+Our situation is very delicate because our environment here has been damaged for decades.
 There are many special places here that need protection.
-The APA I mentioned before is one of these special spaces.
-Right now, we have a big problem, especially in Pará, about the registration of the lands.
+The APA I mentioned before is one of these special areas.
+Right now, we have a big problem, especially in Pará, regarding land registration.

-Pará has, in terms of territory registration, three or four times its size.
-There is a problem with knowing who the owner of the land is.
-Who is doing the cattle?
-Who exploits the land?
+Pará has, in terms of territorial registration, three or four times its actual size registered.
+There is a problem determining land ownership.
+Who is engaged in cattle ranching?
+Who is exploiting the land?

 Ambika Samarthya-Howard: Are you saying three people would be negotiating who owns the lands?

 David Terceiro Nunes Pinheiro: Something like that.
-Visually, Pará is three times bigger than its normal size.
+On paper, Pará appears to be three or four times larger than its actual territorial size.
 The problem is not just about ownership of the land.
-The Instituto de Terras do Pará (ITERPA) tracks all the land to make it clearer.
+The Land Institute of Pará (ITERPA) monitors all land registrations to provide greater clarity.

 Ambika Samarthya-Howard: Is it due to corruption, or just due to data?
-Is it maligning that’s making this so difficult or is it just very hard to track land?
+Is it intentional misrepresentation that’s making this so difficult or is it just very hard to track land?

 Ambika Samarthya-Howard: Is there anything helpful?
 Have you used MapBiomas?

-David Terceiro Nunes Pinheiro: Yes, we use MapBiomas and the information from the National Institute for Space Research (INPE).
-The MapBiomas uses the data of the INPE to make all the tracks, it is useful.
-We have a geographer here in Altamira who specializes in tracking all the information, the degradation, deforestation, and all the damage to the environment.
+David Terceiro Nunes Pinheiro: Yes, we use MapBiomas and information from the National Institute for Space Research (INPE).
+MapBiomas uses INPE data to create all the mapping and tracking, which is very useful.
+We have a geographer here in Altamira who specializes in monitoring all this information, the degradation, deforestation, and all the damage to the environment.

-We can make a history of all the ownership of the areas, but at the same time, we have problems identifying the ownership because of the fragility of the CAR.
-For example, we have 18 registrations that belong to a 16-year-old girl.
+We can reconstruct the [recent] ownership history of all these areas, but at the same time, we have problems identifying ownership because of the fragility of the CAR system.
+For example, we have 18 land registrations under the name of a 16-year-old girl.
 It’s absurd.
 At the same time, we have registrations in the name of dead people.
-It can’t be real, and it can definitely be corrupt.
-They probably will do it to not show who the real owner is here.
+This can’t be legitimate, and it’s definitely corrupt.
+They probably do this to conceal who the real landowner is.

 Ambika Samarthya-Howard: Why would they not want to show the real owner?

-Ambika Samarthya-Howard: As someone who’s representing the government of Brazil or the government of Pará as a legal attorney, how would you ever find these people?
+Ambika Samarthya-Howard: As someone who represents the State of Pará as a public prosecutor, how would you ever find these people?

-David Terceiro Nunes Pinheiro: We have a few tools that can help us discover it.
-For example, we can ask for ITERPA or ADEPARÁ.
-Sometimes the land in all the data is the name of the person.
-Sometimes we can search for something in the registration of the lands.
+David Terceiro Nunes Pinheiro: We have several tools that can help us identify them.
+For example, we can request information from ITERPA or ADEPARÁ.
+Sometimes the land records contain the actual name of the person.
+Sometimes we can search for information in the land registration systems.

-The CAR system is considered to facilitate the use of the land, but at the same time, it’s very easy to deceive it.
-Usually, when we make a registration, the state needs to confirm it, but there is a big delay from the beginning of the process to the end of it.
-The people using the land can exploit it for maybe five years before the state finds out.
+The CAR system is designed to facilitate land use regulation, but at the same time, it’s very easy to manipulate.
+Usually, when we make a registration, the state needs to confirm it, but there is a significant delay from the beginning of the process to its completion.
+People using the land can exploit it for years before the state finds out.
 It’s a long time between registration and discovering that something is wrong.

-Usually, the state discovers it when environmental crime and damage to the environment are happening.
-As the GA of Altamira, we start our investigation to know who is doing it, because most of the time, the people registered in the CAR are not the people causing the damage.
-Sometimes it’s a person who lives in another state, with no relationship to Pará.
+Usually, the state discovers it when environmental crimes and damage to the environment are occurring.
+As the Public Prosecutor of Altamira, we start our investigation to identify who is responsible, because most of the time, the people registered in the CAR are not the people causing the damage.
+Sometimes it’s a person who lives in another state, with no connection to Pará.

-You, Ambika, can be a person who owns a CAR in your name.
-The system was considered to trust in the good faith of the person who works with it.
+You, Ambika, could be a person who owns a CAR registration in your name.
+The system was designed to rely on the good faith of the person who works with it.

-David Terceiro Nunes Pinheiro: The Brazilian constitution allows us to prosecute every kind of environmental crime in two ways: the administrative and civil way, and the criminal way.
-The criminal law in Brazil regarding the environment is very soft; people usually don’t go to jail for it.
-At the same time, the civil law has been well constructed, the main tool is to reduce the financial gains of this person.
-We block their values, lanes, items, and ownership.
+David Terceiro Nunes Pinheiro: The Brazilian Constitution allows us to address every kind of environmental crime through two approaches: administrative and civil proceedings, and criminal prosecution.
+Environmental criminal law in Brazil is quite lenient; people usually don’t go to jail for it.
+However, civil law has been well-structured, and the main tool is to eliminate the financial gains of these individuals.
+We freeze their assets, lands, goods, and properties.

-Most of the deforestation crimes were made to be resolved on a bargain.
-The civil law is the best way to hold them responsible, track them, look for them, and make the penalties higher so that it doesn’t stimulate them to continue the exploration and exploitation.
+Most deforestation crimes end up being resolved through plea agreements.
+Civil law is the best way to hold them accountable, track them down, investigate them, and impose higher penalties so that it doesn’t incentivize them to continue their illegal exploitation.

 Ambika Samarthya-Howard: You bring them in for civil and court cases, you have to show that they’re doing something wrong, that they’re related to the land.
 How does the role of the quilombolas and the Indigenous groups work in terms of collective rights and this process?

-David Terceiro Nunes Pinheiro: Right now, my GA doesn’t work with the Indigenous people or the quilombolas.
-We have a specific GA here in Altamira that works with them.
-Most of the quilombolas and the Indigenous peoples are attached to the federal work, but here in Altamira, we have the Promotoria Agraria, the rural GA leading the rural conflicts of the state.
+David Terceiro Nunes Pinheiro: Currently, my office doesn’t work directly with Indigenous peoples or quilombola communities.
+We have a specialized prosecutor’s office here in Altamira that handles these cases.
+Most cases involving quilombola communities and Indigenous peoples fall under federal jurisdiction, but here in Altamira, we have the Agrarian Prosecutor’s Office, the specialized unit that handles rural conflicts in the state.

 Ambika Samarthya-Howard: Are there policies that you’re putting in place in Pará that affect the rest of Brazil?

-David Terceiro Nunes Pinheiro: No. We have the ABRAMPA as a very good group of people who are doing environmental work and are interested in publishing our works.
+David Terceiro Nunes Pinheiro: No. We work with ABRAMPA, which is an excellent organization of people engaged in environmental work and interested in sharing our findings.
 And Luciano [Loubet, president of ABRAMPA] is a great partner.
-We’ve been exchanging information and experience.
+We’ve been exchanging information and expertise.

-Usually, the secretary of the environmental state prosecutes without information about the degradation or deforestation.
-We are trying to track all the people responsible, make them accountable, and look for the people buying the meat or profiting financially.
-We’re trying to make it bigger and a good experience for other states with the same problem.
+Usually, state environmental prosecutors work without comprehensive information about degradation or deforestation.
+We are trying to track all the people responsible, hold them accountable, and identify those buying the meat or profiting financially.
+We’re trying to scale this up and create a successful model for other states facing similar problems.
+We still have significant work to do to make this broadly accessible.
+We are currently strengthening our partnership with ITERPA to improve our information and data quality.

 Ambika Samarthya-Howard: Could you tell us a few success stories in detail, things that you have done that you’re proud of, or any wins that you’ve had?

-David Terceiro Nunes Pinheiro: I’ve been working in the Division of Administration (DA) of Altamira since 2024, so I’m very new here.
+David Terceiro Nunes Pinheiro: I’ve been working as a Public Prosecutor in Altamira since 2024, so I’m very new here.
 Before, I was in Monte Alegre, Carrancas, and Carajás.
 I worked in two cities of Marajó, which were called Bagre and Gurupá.
 I used to work on everything.
-The cities are small, so they didn’t have a specialized GA.
-My environmental work on the cities was not rare, but uncommon.
+The cities are small, so they don’t have specialized prosecutor’s offices.
+My environmental work in these cities was not rare, but relatively uncommon.
 The main problems there involved crime.
 Altamira has these problems too.
-I tried to work with the federal prosecutors, but they are always doing the same things; my colleagues in Pará were replicating the job of the last prosecutors.
+I tried to work with federal prosecutors, but they were always following the same approach; my colleagues in Pará were simply replicating the work of previous prosecutors.
+I sat down with my team and began thinking about ways to enhance and improve our work, which led us to where we are now, with promising investigations developing.
+They are all under judicial secrecy, protected by court seal, so we cannot discuss the details.
+The data confirms that some cases will soon yield positive results.
+I can assure you that this approach is working.

 Ambika Samarthya-Howard: What do you think is different about those cases that has made it work?

-David Terceiro Nunes Pinheiro: First of all, the prosecutors who worked before me and the other ones that I’ve talked to didn’t try to associate with other governmental institutions.
+David Terceiro Nunes Pinheiro: First of all, the prosecutors who worked before me and others I’ve spoken with didn’t attempt to collaborate with other government institutions.
 I’ll tell you how my work usually happens.
-We are here in the office, we just received a notification from the Secretariat of Environment of the State (SEMA) to inform us that an environmental crime had occurred.
+Here in the office, we typically receive notifications from the State Environment Secretariat (SEMA) informing us that an environmental crime has occurred.

-Usually, SEMA sends us a number that represents the damage and the responsible person of the CAR, the rural registration.
-Normally, the prosecution of Pará, and even the prosecutions of the Federal Union, start a prosecution with this data.
+Usually, SEMA sends us a report with figures representing the damage and the person responsible according to the CAR registration.
+Normally, the Pará prosecutor’s office, and even federal prosecutors, initiate prosecutions based solely on this data.
 The problem is that all these processes and prosecutions have not succeeded.

-Our main focus is not just receiving this information from SEMA, but enhancing it, increasing the data, and exchanging confidential information with ITERPA, the Pará, or maybe even with the government, to make this data common.
-Most of the time, they just don’t communicate with each other, which is insane.
+Our main focus is not just receiving information from SEMA, but enhancing it, expanding the data, and exchanging confidential information with ITERPA, state agencies, or even federal government entities to create shared databases.
+Most of the time, these agencies simply don’t communicate with each other, which is absurd.

 Ambika Samarthya-Howard: Do you think that ABRAMPA is a good way to solve that problem?